scotty800/holbertonschool-simple_shell/README.md

 ## Description of function

-- shell_read_line : function reads a line of input from standard input, dynamically allocating and resizing a buffer to fit the input size
+- [shell_read_line](https://github.com/scotty800/holbertonschool-simple_shell/blob/main/shell_read_line.c) : function reads a line of input from standard input, dynamically allocating and resizing a buffer to fit the input size

-- shell_execute : function runs a command by forking a child process, handling errors, and returns 1 to continue or 0 to exit the shell
+- [shell_execute](https://github.com/scotty800/holbertonschool-simple_shell/blob/main/shell_execute.c) : function runs a command by forking a child process, handling errors, and returns 1 to continue or 0 to exit the shell

-- prompt.c : function displays a prompt, reads a line of input, and handles errors from getline
+- [prompt.c](https://github.com/scotty800/holbertonschool-simple_shell/blob/main/prompt.c) : function displays a prompt, reads a line of input, and handles errors from getline

-- shell_split_token : function splits an input line into tokens based on delimiters, dynamically resizing the token array as needed, and returns the array.
+- [shell_split_token](https://github.com/scotty800/holbertonschool-simple_shell/blob/main/shell_split_token.c) : function splits an input line into tokens based on delimiters, dynamically resizing the token array as needed, and returns the array.

-- shell_path : function finds and returns the executable's full path in the system's PATH or NULL if not found or accessible.
+- [shell_path]( https://github.com/scotty800/holbertonschool-simple_shell/blob/main/shell_path.c): function finds and returns the executable's full path in the system's PATH or NULL if not found or accessible.

--  dash_exit : function terminates the program with a successful exit status.
+-  [dash_exit](https://github.com/scotty800/holbertonschool-simple_shell/blob/main/dash_exit.c) : function terminates the program with a successful exit status.

-A Faire
 ### Author

 [Yannis Ranguin](https://github.com/Yannis95200)